 To meet this target, the Nottingham Contemporary started with its own staff composition.
-It incorporated a new system of recruitment including a change of language used the job advertisements, a new position to lead the process, and conversational exchanges among candidates and staff as part of the selection.
+It incorporated a new system of recruitment including a change of language used the job advertisements, a new position to lead the process, and open sessions of conversational exchanges among candidates and staff outside the actual selection.
 As Spruyt says, 'Sometimes the core is about who's involved.
 It's about who are our team and who are our partners, who are our collaborators that will really change us as an organisation.'